tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 ## Usage

-This class can then be used like so:
+Here is an example of how this class would be used:

 ```
 pq = PriorityQueue.new